Real Men (film): Production

-According to DVD Verdict, Real Men was barely released theatrically.
+Real Men was barely released theatrically.
 The distributor, United Artists, was still suffering the aftereffects of the Heaven's Gate (1980) fiasco and financial troubles were still in full force.

 Reception

 Upon release, the film received mediocre to poor reviews.
 In particular, the plot was panned as not credible.

 Years later, The A.V.
 Club retrospectively described the film as one of the most underrated comedies of the 1980s.